Florida National Parks

-There are currently 63 United States National Parks and Florida is home to 3 of them!
+Florida National Parks are the ultimate travel destination that everyone should visit at least once in their lifetime.
 The most well-known is the Everglades National Park.
 However, Florida also has two unique parks that are mostly made up of water, Biscayne National Park and Dry Tortugas National Park.
-Beyond this there are 8 other areas that fall under the National Park Services jurisdiction in Florida which many people are unaware of.
-Keep reading to find out more about Florida National Parks.
+Beyond this there are 8 other sites that fall under the National Park Services jurisdiction in Florida which many people are unaware of.

 Florida National Parks and Sites